openstack-archive/dragonflow/doc/source/specs/keep_db_consistency.rst

 A carefully-designed SQL transaction is capable of being an external atomic lock to protect all the dependent database operations both for Neutron DB and DF distributed NoSQL server in a given API context.
-This can greatly reduces the complexity of introducing other sophisticated sychoronization mechanism from scratch.
+This can greatly reduces the complexity of introducing other sophisticated synchronization mechanism from scratch.

 The distributed lock is tenant-based and each tenant has its own lock in the